Sormailgu/stock-portfolio/README.md

 ### 1. Backend: Stock Portfolio API

-The backend is a Flask API that reads your holdings from `stocks.csv` and fetches live company names and prices using Yahoo Finance.
+The backend is a FastAPI that reads your holdings from `stocks.csv` and fetches live company names and prices using Yahoo Finance.

 **Setup:**